Discover how income taxes in Belgium work, including the 2023 income tax bands and how to file your Belgian income tax return.

 If you’ve moved to Belgium and the authorities consider your primary home and income to based in the country, they will consider you a tax resident.
 This means you’ll need to pay income tax in Belgium on your worldwide earnings.

 If you are a non-resident, you’ll only need to pay income tax on your Belgian earnings.

 - Employed income: workers in Belgium pay income tax on their earnings.
-Income tax rates are charged in four tiers between 25% and 50% system (more on this later).
+Income tax rates are charged in four tiers between 25% and 50% system (more on this further down).

 - Self-employed income: self-employed workers, freelancers, sole traders and people with a stake in a partnership pay income tax at the same rates as workers.
 Find out more in our guide to self-employed taxes in Belgium.

 - Business income: company owners must pay corporate tax on their business profits.
-Corporate tax is set at 29%, plus a surcharge tax of 2% (totalling 29.58%).
-Corporate tax rates will drop to 25% in 2021.
+Corporate tax is charged at 25% in 2023.

 How to file your tax return in Belgium

 The Belgian tax year runs from 1 January to 31 December, and tax returns must be filed the following summer.
+This means that in the summer of 2023, you’ll need to file your tax return for 2022.
 All workers in Belgium must file an annual tax return, even if they have a salaried job with one employer.

 Online tax returns

 You can file your tax return by post or online.
 Online filing can be more straightforward, as the forms will come pre-filled with information received from your employer and you’ll be informed if you’ve missed any important fields.
 It’s also possible to save your progress and return later.